Mehtab Kaur of Patiala: Later life

-In 1974, the former Maharaja died at the Hague while serving as India's ambassador to the Netherlands.
+In 1974, the former Maharaja died at The Hague while serving as India's ambassador to the Netherlands.
 Mehtab Kaur's elder son, Amarinder Singh, succeeded as head of the erstwhile royal family of Patiala.
 The princely state of Patiala no longer existed, and even titles had been abolished in 1971, but by the general public, and even in the press, Mehtab was routinely referred to as 'Rajmata of Patiala' and her son as 'Maharaja of Patiala.'

 The family returned to India, and the two dowager Maharanis took up residence in their family home, the Moti Bagh Palace in Patiala.
 Upon the demise of her husband, Mehtab Kaur gave up wearing jewelry, silk or bright colored clothing, and dressed exclusively in two colors, namely white and indigo blue, which are the colors of renunciation and piety in Sikh tradition.
 She had forayed into politics only because her husband had desired it, and as a pious widow, she now intended to withdraw from public life and spend her days in prayer and religious observances.
 All her children were married and settled by this time, and she had seven grandchildren upon whom she doted.
 However, in 1977, outraged by the excesses of the Emergency, in particular the forced sterilization by vasectomy of healthy young men, she joined the Janata Party and was named one of its general secretaries.
 That party won the general elections held shortly thereafter, and in 1978, Mehtab Kaur was elected a member of the Rajya Sabha.
 She served a full 6-year term (1978–84) there and then withdrew from public life.

 In her retirement, Mehtab Kaur maintained the charitable traditions of her family and remained assiduous in matters of tradition and religious observance.
 She often granted audience to ladies from Patiala State until advanced age and ill-health prevented exertion.
 Her piety, austerity and charity made her a cultural icon in Patiala.
-In later life, she resided in New Moti Bagh Palace, Patiala, before her death on 24 July 2017.
+In later life, she resided in New Moti Bagh Palace, Patiala, before her death from age related ailments on 24 July 2017.